rpalermodrums/ryanpalermo-dot-dev/src/assets/posts/v1__20240905__music-tech-relationship.md

 4. Collaborative Innovations:
    - The Electronic Frontier Foundation, co-founded by Grateful Dead lyricist John Perry Barlow, highlights how individuals straddling both worlds have shaped digital rights and internet culture.
 From writing lyrics to writing policy – talk about range!
    - Companies like Ableton have created software that bridges traditional musical interfaces with programming concepts.
-It's like they've created a digital playground where musicians and coders can jam together.
+It's like they've created a digital playground where musicians and coders can jam together (Fun fact, Ableton was the software that inspired me to first learn to code!).

 ## Counterarguments